 7. Eat Whole Foods Most of the Time

 It’s easy to go vegan and buy processed vegan foods, but that’s not the best way to approach a vegan diet.
 Instead of buying processed foods, choose whole foods as much as possible and keep your diet balanced by consuming a variety of vegan foods, not just a small handful.
-This will ensure you get the highest amount of nutrition and that you’re more satisfied at your meals.
-Don’t worry, you can have the coconut ice cream or dark chocolate bars for special indulgences and enjoy them without abandon – just not all the time.
+This will ensure you get the highest amount of nutrition and that you’re more satisfied with your meals.
+Don’t worry, you can have coconut ice cream or dark chocolate bars for special indulgences and enjoy them without abandon – just not all the time.

 You’ll experience more than just health benefits on a vegan diet, such as a greater appreciation for the earth and animals, a stronger connection to yourself and others, and even better hair, skin, nails, sleep, and digestion.
 Outside of your diet, you’ll also want to consider taking a Vitamin B12 supplement and a Vitamin D supplement for optimal energy and health and consider a vegan multivitamin and probiotic for further nutritional support.
 For further resources, feel free to brush up on plant-based nutrition and then all you have to do is start eating!